1998 Westside Middle School shooting: Andrew Golden

-Andrew Douglas Golden was born May 25, 1986, in Jonesboro, Arkansas to Jacqueline and Dennis Golden; and died July 27, 2019, near Cave City, Arkansas.
-By all accounts, he came from a stable household, having a good relationship with both his parents, and he regularly visited his grandparents and great-grandmother.
+Andrew Douglas Golden was born May 25, 1986, in Jonesboro, Arkansas, to Jacqueline and Dennis Golden; he died July 27, 2019, aged 33, near Cave City, Arkansas, after being struck in a head-on traffic accident.
+By all accounts, Golden came from a stable household, having a good relationship with both his parents, and he regularly visited his grandparents and great-grandmother.
 Both of his parents worked as postal workers, and his paternal grandfather, Douglas Golden, was a wildlife conservation officer in Jonesboro.

+Golden was taught to shoot guns from a young age.
+His father and grandfather taught him to hunt.
+A video surfaced of Golden in a backyard shooting range, and he received a Christmas gift of a shotgun when he was six years old.
+After the shooting, pictures of a young Golden armed with firearms would be published by magazines, including on the cover of Time.

 After he was released from prison on May 25, 2007, Golden's whereabouts were unknown until he applied for a concealed weapon permit in Arkansas on October 7, 2008, under the name he used until his death, Drew Douglas Grant.
 His application was denied by the Arkansas State Police, who noted that he had lied on the application about his previous residences and declared it was illegal for Golden to own or possess a firearm.
 The assumed name that Golden was using had been unknown until this point because of a gag order, but police were able to tie Andrew Golden to Grant through fingerprint records during the background check for the permit.
-He was living in Cape Girardeau, Missouri at the time and attending Batesville Community College.
+He was living in Cape Girardeau, Missouri, at the time and attending Batesville Community College.

 Golden completed his civil case deposition on May 6, 2008.
 As of 2017, Golden was said to be living outside of Cape Girardeau, Missouri while Johnson was said to be living in Houston, Texas.
 Their exact whereabouts were withheld by the government for legal reasons.

-Golden's death

-Andrew Douglas Golden died on July 27, 2019, after a 2013 Chevrolet Tahoe departed its lane, crashing head-on into Golden's 2017 Honda CRV on U.S. Route 167 in Independence County, Arkansas near Cave City, Arkansas, about 65 mi west of Jonesboro and 100 mi north of Little Rock.
+Golden died on July 27, 2019, after a 2013 Chevrolet Tahoe departed its lane, crashing head-on into Golden's 2017 Honda CRV on U.S. Route 167 in Independence County, Arkansas near Cave City, Arkansas, about 65 mi west of Jonesboro and 100 mi north of Little Rock.
 The Chevrolet driver, identified as Daniel Petty, 59, of Essex, Missouri, was also killed in the crash, according to an Arkansas State Police preliminary summary of the wreck.
-Three other people, including Golden's wife, another adult, and Golden's son, were injured and taken to hospitals in Little Rock and Batesville.
+Three other people, including Golden's wife, another adult, and Golden's daughter, were injured and taken to hospitals in Little Rock and Batesville.
 At the time of his death Golden was said to be living in Jackson, Missouri.

-In Pop Culture

-The shooting affected the development of the Nintendo 64 game South Park.